-- To offer generalist training in clinical psychology that reflects an appropriate breadth and depth of opportunities to contribute to the resident's preparedness for eventual registration.
-This includes skills and knowledge to develop clinical competence in interpersonal relationships, assessment, diagnosis, care planning, treatment, consultation, outcome monitoring/evaluation, research and supervision. - 2.
+- To offer generalist training in clinical psychology that reflects a breadth and depth of opportunities to contribute to the resident's preparedness for eventual registration.
+This includes skills and knowledge to develop clinical competence in interpersonal relationships, assessment, diagnosis, care planning, treatment, consultation, outcome monitoring/evaluation, supervision and social justice advocacy. - 2.
 To enhance residents' ability to integrate a scientist-practitioner approach to practice.
-This includes utilizing evidence based assessment, treatment and supervision strategies and contributing to clinically relevant research and evaluation efforts.
+This includes utilizing evidence based assessment, treatment and supervision strategies and contributing to clinically relevant program development and evaluation efforts.

-- 3. To consolidate professional identity and train residents to engage competently in the full scope of roles expected of a psychologist, including as clinician, consultant, program developer, evaluator, researcher and (where possible) supervisor. - 4.
-To enhance resident's ability to apply ethical principles and standards and relevant legislation in the practice of clinical psychology. - 5.
+- 3. To consolidate professional identity and train residents to engage competently in the full scope of roles expected of a psychologist, including as clinician, consultant, program developer, evaluator, advocate and (where possible) supervisor. - 4.
+To enhance resident's ability to apply ethical, legal and professional principles and standards in the practice of clinical psychology. - 5.
 To train residents to be sensitive and skilled and to engage in critically reflexive practice when delivering clinical psychology services.
-This sensitivity will be applied to diversity and individual differences including (but not limited to) gender identity, age, ethnicity, sexual orientation, culture, language, creed, religion or faith, nationality, physical and psychological characteristics, lifestyle and socioeconomic status and to consider the impact of these characteristics in colleagial and therapeutic interactions. - 6.
+This sensitivity will be applied to diversity and individual differences including (but not limited to) gender identity, age, ethnicity, sexual orientation, culture, language, creed, religion or faith, nationality, physical and psychological characteristics, lifestyle and socioeconomic status and to consider the impact of these characteristics in colleagial and therapeutic interactions.
+The resident will have opportunity to engage in social justice related advocacy. - 6.
 To offer a supportive work environment that includes quality and skilled supervision delivered by knowledgeable and invested supervisors from a breadth of backgrounds and experiences. - 7.
 To model and encourage work/ life balance for residents where they are able to enjoy challenging work in conjunction with meaningful rest and personal time.